AndersCan/EventB-HD/log.md

 #Meetings

+## 12.04.16
+System tries to maintain some percentage that the human is no longer able to maintain himself Look at the global system that is simulating the kidney: What is the purpose of the machine?
+How is it interacting with the paitient?

+Sketch of the system.
+Introduce abstract events for differential equations.
+Evolutin of variables --> Continuously according to some kinds of equations.

+Sue Wen & Abrial : Is it co-simulation (B & MathWorks)?
+Master --> Identify new problems.

+Start classical modelling.
+Validate system with values from real cases.
+Real data fed into system --> real time animations.
+FDA might have data available regarding dialysis of real patients.

+Think global view: Mission of the system : Cleaning, purifying, the blood.

+Note: Possible to connect animator with an AI that attempts to invalidate the system?
+Could automatically search an animation wrt some invariant/heuristic.

 ## 08.04.16
 Make a list of model variables needed for satisfying the requirements.
 Dealing with userinput - When nurse interacts -> Interactinos are safe: add informal requirements that the nurse knows how to operate the system.
 The system is only usable under ceirtain circumstances: Nurse needs training.